 3. Hunt for Street Art in Old Town

-If you’ve been following my blog for a while, then you probably know that I am obsessed with street art and it is one of the things that I always look for while traveling.
-When I came to Fort Collins, I certainly didn’t expect to find any street art in a city this small but I was pleasantly surprised to discover a few adorable murals around Old Town along with a lot of painted power boxes (see below).
+If you’ve been following my blog for a while, then you probably know that I am obsessed with street art and it is one of the things that I always look for when I am traveling.
+I certainly didn’t expect to find much street art in a city as small as Fort Collins but I was pleasantly surprised to discover a few adorable murals around Old Town along with a lot of painted power boxes.
 From washed out old advertisements to newly commissioned pieces, there are a few hidden street art gems to discover on a walking tour of Old Town Fort Collins.

 4. Drink Cocktails Instead of Beer